What is Right With the Montreal Canadiens

 Sing the “Ole Ole” every home game even when the team is losing.
 What a great feeling it is to be happy when things are not going well.
 One would be amazed how fast things can turn around with this perspective.

 After a goal scored upon the Habs, immediately start chanting « Go Habs Go ».
 Athletes are more prone to success with support vs. conditional acceptance especially in a city where the athletes are backed up only when they win.
 Wouldn’t it be great to focus on what can we do to reboud back after an unsuccessful event?
 Why not right here, right now?

 How do you think the athletes feel with 21273 bosses criticizing their work?
 Do you think this spurs their brains neurons to illicit creative plays of excellence?
-Let me tell you from my experience working as a sports psychology coach, this tends to alienate even the best players and thereafter the athlete loses that spark to create, recreate and maintain their motivation – even if they are supposed to be professionals.
+Let me tell you from my experience working as a mental performance consultant, this tends to alienate even the best players and thereafter the athlete loses that spark to create, recreate and maintain their motivation – even if they are supposed to be professionals.